chloevanct/Shelfie/README.md

 - As a user, I want to be able to add a product to my collection.
 - As a user, I want to be able to view the list of products in my collection.
-- As a user, I want to be able to mark when a product has expired.
-- As a user, I want to be able to mark when a product has run out.
-- As a user, I want to be able to mark when a product has reached past it’s recommended life once opened (spoiled).
 - As a user, I want to be able to remove an expired, spoiled, or empty product from my collection.
-- As a user, I want to be able to see statistics on how frequently products are used up completely.
+- As a user, I want to be able to update the expiry date of a product.
-- As a user, I want to be able to see the number of products in my collection and the number of products that have been thrown away from expiry and spoiled.
+- As a user, I want to be able to see the number of products in my collection.
+- As a user, I want to be able to see the products that are close to expiry.